inBeat/inbeat-website/content/top-influencers/tiktok/home-decor/canada/toronto/_index.md

 ---
-title: Top 10 Home Decor TikTok Influencers In Toronto In 2023
+title: Top 10 Home Decor TikTok Influencers In Toronto In 2024
 description: >-
-  Find top home decor TikTok influencers in Toronto in 2023.
-Most popular hashtags: #fyp #homedecor #toronto #tiktokdiy.
+  Find top home decor TikTok influencers in Toronto in 2024.
+Most popular hashtags: #fyp #homedecor #toronto #canada.
 platform: TikTok
-hits: 21
+hits: 22
-text_top: See the most popular TikTok influencers on inBeat.
+text_top: Discover the top-rated TikTok accounts on inBeat.
-text_bottom: Our platform holds 21 TikTok influencers like this in Toronto, Canada for you to pitch.
+text_bottom: inBeat aggregates 22 TikTok influencers like this in Toronto, Canada for you to work with.
 profiles:
   - username: "lizzi.mov"
     fullname: >-